cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

     ![DMA Assessment](assets/77.jpg)

-5. Here you can see there are 3 compatibiliy issues with **SampleDatabase1** database beacuse we executed the queries only SampleDatabase1 database.
-And there are no compatibiliy issues with SampleDatabase2 database as we have not done anything on this database.
+5. Here you can see there are 3 compatibiliy issues with **SampleDatabase1** database beacuse we executed the queries only on SampleDatabase1 database.
+And there are no compatibiliy issues with **SampleDatabase2** database as we have not done anything on this database.

     ![DMA Assessment](assets/78.jpg)